Snazzy72/SOTFModMenu/README.md

 - Use `Backquote` to open the menu overlay.
 - To change keybinds, edit `SOTFModMenu.cfg` in `BepinEx/config`.
 - Note, you must start a game and then quit for the config file to be created.
 - Valid ItemID's are stored in `Items/ItemList.csv`
 - Keep in mind, no sanity checks have been made for item amounts.
 Adding, let's say, 100 backpacks could cause issues.
 Be wary of this.
+- This mod was made to be used with a Legit version of the game.
+No support for a cracked version will be provided.

 ## Status